ALEXZANDER94/PythonNumberGuesser/README.md

 # PythonNumberGuesser
-just a standard number guesser in Python
+Just a standard number guesser in Python

 The Python Number Guesser is just that.
 A number guesser game made in Python.
 The game allows you to select your range at the start.
 Many number guessers that have been